oevkaya/datafest_UoE_25/content/signup.md

 markup: "mmark"
 ---

-Seats are limited, sign up before it's too late!
-Deadline is **11 March 2024, 5pm UK time**.
+Deadline is **---- March 2025, 5pm UK time**.
+Please note that capacity is limited, so registration may stop before the deadline when all seats are taken!

 <br><br>